 8.27.17 Instructors shall have the explicit duty to take action in known cases of cheating or plagiarism.
 The instructor shall have the right to fail a student on the assignment on which the instructor has determined that a student has cheated or plagiarized.
 The circumstances of this failure shall be reported to the student's academic dean, the instructor's dean, and the Office of Student Life.
 The student may appeal the matter to the instructor's dean, and the decision by the dean shall be expeditious and final.
-The Vice Provost for Urban Programs shall be considered the instructor's dean only in cases of courses offered exclusively through the Alan Shawn Feinstein College of Continuing Education (e.g. courses with the code BGS). #09-10--12
+The Dean of the Alan Shawn Feinstein College of Continuing Education shall be considered the instructor's dean only in cases of courses offered exclusively through the Alan Shawn Feinstein College of Continuing Education (e.g. courses with the code BIS). #09-10-12